yakovitalik/yakovitalik/README.md

 ## Hello! 👋
-My name is Vitaliy Yakovlev, and I'm a Java backend ingener.
+My name is Vitaliy Yakovlev, and I'm a Java software developer.

 I live in Belgorod, Russia.